 Considering a subscription business model can be exciting, but it’s important to reflect on whether it’s the right fit for you.
 Here are some pointers to help you reflect:

-Value proposition: Do you offer something that people will want regularly?
+💭 Value proposition: Do you offer something that people will want regularly?
 Think about what you can provide consistently that keeps subscribers returning for more.
-Whether engaging content or helpful resources, ensure you have something valuable to share continuously.

-Target audience: Do you already have an established audience, or Is there a group that would benefit from your offering?
+💭 Target audience: Do you already have an established audience, or is there a group that would benefit from your offering?
 Take some time to research and understand your potential subscribers.
-Identifying a niche or an audience with specific needs can be the key to success.

-Engagement: Are you ready to connect with your subscribers?
+💭 Engagement: Are you ready to connect with your subscribers?
 A subscription model thrives on relationship-building, so you need to be sure that the level of engagement is within your capacity.
-Consider how you might interact with subscribers—through exclusive content, newsletters, or community events—to keep them engaged and valued.

-Operational ease: Do you have the means to manage a subscription service without it being overwhelming?
-Implementing a simple solution like an email newsletter or an online course can be manageable and a good place to start out if you feel unsure.
-Think of it as an experiment—something you can build upon as you learn and grow.
+💭 Operational ease: Do you have the means to manage a subscription service without it being overwhelming?
+Implementing a simple solution like an email newsletter or an online course can be a good place to start out if you feel unsure.

 If these points resonate with you, a subscription business model could be worth exploring!